TOP 10 RECOMMENDED COUPLES THERAPY BOOKS

-Top 10 Self Help Books for Couples in Crisis
+Top 10 Self Help Books for Couples

-In this book for couples, Canadian attachment therapy pioneer Dr. Sue Johnson presents Emotionally Focused Therapy to the general public for the first time.
+In this book for couples, Canadian attachment therapy pioneer, and CAMFT member, Dr. Sue Johnson presents Emotionally Focused Therapy to the general public for the first time.
 Johnson promotes and teaches couples how to re-establish a safe emotional connection and preserve the attachment bond, a critical feature of EFT.
 She focuses on key moments in a relationship—from “Recognizing the Demon Dialogue” to “Revisiting a Rocky Moment”—and uses them as touch points for “seven healing conversations."
 This highly acclaimed resource teaches couples how to nurture their relationships through case studies, advice and practical exercises.

 This resource for couples is based on the idea that partners’ challenges often come about because they speak different “love languages, or choose distinct ways to express love that can be misunderstood and lead to significant relationship difficulties."
 Chapman describes “quality time, words of affirmation, gifts, acts of service, and physical touch” as the five basic love languages and guides couples towards a better understanding of their unique languages of love.
 This book promises to teach couples to speak and understand each other’s love language, to express and feel love, and learn skillful communication.